vbchomp/reading-notes/module3.md

 - Git is a distributed VCS that stores snapshots (commits) of the file.

+- View, apply or remove files.

+- Keeps all your project files in one repository.

 - Local Operations **Need to get this explained better in review**

 - All changes are tracked by Git and corrupted files are detected in transit.